graphopedia-xyz/graphopedia/bump-chart/index.md

 The dots or circles drawn at each point where the line graph passes through the time vertical are not required.

 ## Sources
-[^tufte]: Edward Tufte (2006).
-Beautiful Evidence.
-Graphics Press. p.
-56 ↩
+[^tufte]: Tufte, Edward R. [*Beautiful evidence*](https://www.edwardtufte.com/tufte/books_be) Vol. 1.
+Cheshire, CT: Graphics Press, 2006. p.56
-[^sleeper]: Sleeper, Ryan.
-[Practical Tableau: 100 Tips, Tutorials, and Strategies from a Tableau Zen Master.](https://books.google.fr/books?id=mfhTDwAAQBAJ) "O'Reilly Media, Inc.," 2018. p.
+[^sleeper]: Sleeper, Ryan. [*Practical Tableau: 100 Tips, Tutorials, and Strategies from a Tableau Zen Master.*](https://books.google.com/books?id=mfhTDwAAQBAJ) "O'Reilly Media, Inc.," 2018. p.
 271.